QuarkNerd/blog/lpage/_posts/2014-10-20-ie-run-js-wrong-context.md

 ## Test Case

 First, I'll explain the test case.
-On the main or start window we have the following, which just creates an app with a syncronous and asyncrounous callback.
+On the main or start window we have the following, which just creates an app with a synchronous and asynchronous callback.

 {% highlight javascript %}
 window.myApp = {